awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-about.md

 ## About patch compliance<a name="sysman-compliance-monitor-patch"></a>

-After you use Patch Manager to install patches on your instances, compliance status information is immediately available to you in the console or in response to AWS Command Line Interface \(AWS CLI\) commands or corresponding Systems Manager API actions\.
+After you use Patch Manager to install patches on your instances, compliance status information is immediately available to you in the console or in response to AWS Command Line Interface \(AWS CLI\) commands or corresponding Systems Manager API operations\.

 For information about patch compliance status values, see [Understanding patch compliance state values](about-patch-compliance-states.md)\.

 ## About State Manager association compliance<a name="sysman-compliance-about-association"></a>

-After you create one or more State Manager associations, compliance status information is immediately available to you in the console or in response to AWS CLI commands or corresponding Systems Manager API actions\.
+After you create one or more State Manager associations, compliance status information is immediately available to you in the console or in response to AWS CLI commands or corresponding Systems Manager API operations\.
 For associations, Compliance shows statuses of `Compliant` or `Non-compliant` and the severity level assigned to the association, such as `Critical` or `Medium`\.

 ## About custom compliance<a name="sysman-compliance-custom"></a>

 You can assign compliance metadata to a managed instance\.
 This metadata can then be aggregated with other compliance data for compliance reporting purposes\.
 For example, say that your business runs versions 2\.0, 3\.0, and 4\.0 of software X on your managed instances\.
 The company wants to standardize on version 4\.0, meaning that instances running versions 2\.0 and 3\.0 are non\-compliant\.
-You can use the [PutComplianceItems](https://docs.aws.amazon.com/ssm/latest/APIReference/API_PutComplianceItems.html) API action to explicitly note which managed instances are running older versions of software X\.
-Currently you can only assign compliance metadata by using the AWS CLI, AWS Tools for Windows PowerShell, or the SDKs\.
+You can use the [PutComplianceItems](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutComplianceItems.html) API operation to explicitly note which managed instances are running older versions of software X\.
+You can only assign compliance metadata by using the AWS CLI, AWS Tools for Windows PowerShell, or the SDKs\.
 The following CLI sample command assigns compliance metadata to a managed instance and specifies the compliance type in the required format `Custom:`\.

 ------
 #### [ Linux & macOS ]